Achievable logoAchievable logo

 Feedback

-Operant conditioning is a learning process in which organisms come to associate a specific behavior with its consequent outcome, which may be either reinforcement or punishment.
+Operant conditioning is a learning process in which an organism links a specific behavior to the outcome that follows it.
+That outcome can be reinforcement or punishment.

 Reinforcement and punishment

-In positive punishment, an aversive stimulus is added following a behavior, while in negative punishment, a desirable stimulus is removed, both serving to decrease the probability that the behavior will occur again.
+In positive punishment, an aversive stimulus is added after a behavior.
+In negative punishment, a desirable stimulus is removed after a behavior.
+Both are meant to make the behavior less likely to occur again.

 Positive and negative reinforcement and punishment